jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 #### Aspects

-The *aspect* construct might become important in Encircle, only it might not be implemented yet in future experiment 3.0.
+The *aspect* construct might become important in Circular, only it might not be implemented yet in future experiment 3.0.
 However, experiment 3.0 might be implemented in a way that the aspects construct might be added to it later.
 Aspects might be useful enough to do this.
 In order to feel comfortable about this, I might like to know more about aspects, so I might work out a preliminary, brainstorm-style design here.

 For this I might look into the experiment 0.9 code, in which I might see what aspects might need to be capable of and I might list out what you might be able to define inside an aspect and then maybe I might get a picture of how this should look in a diagram.